 Many patients are worried that their nose will have to be broken during rhinoplasty.
 In reality, this process is nothing like an accidental break—the bones are instead cut and re-set for optimal positioning, function, and aesthetics.
 This process is quite common and shouldn’t cause any additional recovery time or discomfort.

-Will I need to have my nose packed after surgery?
+Will I need to have my nose packed after rhinoplasty surgery?

-These days, most surgeons have done away with nasal packing for rhinoplasty because it is not needed anymore.
+These days, most surgeons have done away with nasal packing for rhinoplasty since it’s not needed anymore.
 Modern nasal surgery is safer and more comfortable than ever!

-Where does the cartilage for grafts come from?
+Where does the cartilage grafts for rhinoplasty come from?

 In most cases, the cartilage will be taken from the nasal septum and shaped for use during rhinoplasty.
 However, if there is an insufficient quantity of cartilage in the septum, cartilage from the ear or rib may be used instead.